Radiology Technologist Schools and Careers in Wisconsin

 Concordia University Wisconsin

-Concordia University Wisconsin (CUW) confers the Bachelor of Science (BS) in Radiologic Technology upon successful completion of the four-year program.
+Concordia University Wisconsin (CUW) confers the Bachelor of Science (BS) in Radiologic Technology upon successful completion of its four-year program.
 Students will spend the first two years of the undergraduate program on campus at Concordia University, completing general education and liberal arts coursework.
 The final two years are spent in an accredited radiology technology program at an affiliated hospital, where students will complete clinical rotations and radiologic technology coursework.
-Students are not guaranteed a spot in the clinical component upon completion of general coursework.
-During freshman and sophomore year, students must maintain a 2.5 GPA to be considered for clinical placement, although a GPA of 3.0 or higher is recommended.
+Students are not guaranteed a spot in the clinical component and must maintain a 2.5 GPA to be considered for clinical placement, although a GPA of 3.0 or higher is recommended.
 Shadowing a working radiologic technician for at least four hours during the pre-professional phase in the first two years of the program is highly encouraged.

 Lakeshore Technical College